ampproject/amp-wp/readme.txt

 If you are a developer, we encourage you to [follow along](https://github.com/ampproject/amp-wp) or [contribute](https://github.com/ampproject/amp-wp/blob/develop/contributing.md) to the development of this plugin on GitHub.

-We have put up a comprehensive FAQ page and extensive documentation to help you start as smoothly as possible.
+We have put up a comprehensive [FAQ page](https://amp-wp.org/documentation/frequently-asked-questions/) and extensive documentation to help you start as smoothly as possible.

 But if you need some help, we are right here to support you on this plugin&#39;s forum section, as well as through Github issues.
-And yep, our thriving AMPExpert ecosystem has indie freelancers to enterprise grade agencies in case you need commercial support!
+And yep, our thriving [AMPExpert ecosystem](https://amp-wp.org/ecosystem/amp-experts/) has indie freelancers to enterprise grade agencies in case you need commercial support!

 == Screenshots ==

-1. In the website experience, theme support enables you to reuse the active theme's templates and stylesheets; all WordPress features (menus, widgets, comments) are available in AMP.
-2. All core themes are supported, and many themes can be served as AMP with minimal changes, Otherwise, behavior is often as if JavaScript is turned off in the browser since scripts are removed.
-3. Reader mode templates are still available, but they differ from the active theme.
-4. Switch from Reader mode to Transitional or Standard mode in AMP settings screen.
-5. Standard mode: Using AMP as the framework for your site, not having to maintain an AMP and non-AMP version.
-Mobile and desktop users get same experience.
-6. Transitional mode: A path to making your site fully AMP-compatible, with tools to assist with debugging validation issues along the way.
-7. Make the entire site available in AMP or pick specific post types and templates; you can also opt-out on per-post basis.
-8. Plugin checks for AMP validity and will indicate when: no issues are found, new issues need review, or issues block AMP from being served.
-9. The editor will surface validation issues during content authoring.
-The specific blocks with validation errors are indicated.
-10. Each Validated URL shows the list of validation errors encountered, giving control over whether invalid markup is removed or kept.
-Keeping invalid markup disables AMP.
-11. Each validation error provides a stack trace to identify which code is responsible for the invalid markup, whether a theme, plugin, embed, content block, and so on.
-12. Styles added by themes and plugins are automatically concatenated, minified, and tree-shaken to try to keep the total under 75KB of inline CSS.
-13. A WP-CLI command is provided to check the URLs on a site for AMP validity.
-Results are available in the admin for inspection.
-14. New onboarding wizard to help you get started.
+1. New onboarding wizard to help you get started.
-15. Built for developers and non-technical content creators alike.
+2. Built for developers and non-technical content creators alike.
-16. Three modes to choose from.
-17. Theme selection to enhance Reader mode experience.
+3. Theme selection to enhance Reader mode experience.
-18. Preview how your site looks across desktop and mobile before finalising changes.
+4. Preview how your site looks across desktop and mobile before finalising changes.
-19. Confirmation message with link to option to further "Customize AMP" experience.
-20. Customize AMP Pages from customizer settings for Reader Mode.
+5. Customize AMP Pages from customizer settings for Reader Mode.
-21. Reopen the settings wizard, change the template mode, or change advanced settings.
+6. Reopen the settings wizard, change the template mode, or change advanced settings.
-22. AMP can handle your entire site but we have ensured you can AMPlify in parts if you need.

 == Changelog ==